futurestages/OnBoardXR_Landing_Page/docs/index.md

 ---
 # Welcome to OnBoardXR

-A community and seasonal first-look hackathon to educate, inspire, accelerate and empower live performing artists in the immersive web.
-This site is meant to organize and search documentation and case studies from OnBoardXR's community and prototypes.
+OnBoardXR represents a fleet of talent and tools to support accessible and emotionally resonate live experiences and events in the immersive web while developing and training the next generation of storytellers with bespoke tools for artist and audience management, ticketing, onboarding, secondary-streaming, and documentation.
+This site is meant to organize and search documentation and case studies from OnBoardXR's community and prototypes.new artists and audiences in a shared virtual space.

 > ## *"Theatre is not a building.
 It is a movement."*
 > Robert Barry Fleming (2020), Actors Theatre of Louisville